OGGM/oggm/docs/pitfalls.rst

   at large scales.
 - the new algorithm is faster and more likely to be stable
-- we don't guarantee statibility in 100% of the cases, but when the model becomes unstable it should stop.
+- we don't guarantee statibility in 100% of the cases, but when the model becomes unstable it should stop

 The mass-balance model of OGGM is not calibrated with remote sensing data on a glacier per glacier basis